Voice Conditions

 - Changes in voice after trauma or surgery to the neck, throat or larynx

-Voice disorders can be caused by a variety of factors and are frequently related to vocal nodules, polyps, cysts, granulomas, cancer, papilloma, vocal fold paralysis, vocal edema (swelling), muscle tension dysphonia or other changes to the vocal folds and how they move.
+Voice disorders can be caused by a variety of factors and are frequently related, but not limited to vocal nodules, polyps, cysts, granulomas, cancer, papilloma, vocal fold paralysis, vocal edema (swelling), muscle tension dysphonia or other changes to the vocal folds and how they move or vibrate.

 - Benign Vocal Fold Lesions